ghastlymirror/ghastlyastro/src/content/blog/bird-watching-park.md

   - birds
   - nature
 preview: /images/2022/52211711211_466e556274_c.jpg

-description: Now that weather is a bit warmer, I´ve been hanging out at my local park lately to watch some birds
+description: Now that weather is a bit warmer, I´ve been hanging out at my local park lately to watch some birds.
+Mostly Geese, but we got some other cool critters as well.
 toc: false
 donate: true
 comment: true